Surfshark B.V.: Surfshark Antivirus

-A malware protection software that secures the device from the downloads folder to the webcam.
+A malware protection software that secures the device, all its files and the webcam.
 Antivirus allows protection for up to 5 devices, lets users schedule system scans, and continually scans the user's device with real-time protection.
 Available on: Windows, Android, and macOS.

 Surfshark Alert

-A personal data monitoring tool that gives immediate alerts whenever the user’s emails, credit cards, or personal IDs are part of a data breach.
-It also sends quarterly or yearly reports on personal data security.
+A personal data monitoring tool that gives immediate alerts whenever the user’s emails, credit cards, or personal IDs are part of a data breach which appeared online.
+It also sends monthly or quarterly reports on personal data security.
 Available on: Windows, macOS, Linux, iOS, Android, Chrome, Firefox, Edge, and the account page.

 Surfshark Search

 A private search engine that doesn't track the user and gives purely organic results unaffected by previous searches.
 Users can also change the search engine’s location to other countries and get local results.
 Available on: Windows, macOS, iOS, Android, Chrome, Firefox, Edge, or the official website.

 Dedicated IP

 A dedicated IP (Internet Protocol) is a unique IP address assigned to only one user.
 It gives the same IP address whenever the user connects to the designated VPN server.
 Dedicated IP combines the protection of a VPN with a fixed IP address.
 Available on: Windows, macOS, Linux, iOS, Android, Chrome, Firefox, Edge, routers, Apple TV, FireTV, and other smart TVs.